EXPLORUMENTARY

 Reach a sign at ~5.1 miles that indicates three more miles to "Further Water", which on the map appears to be a spring.
 This also appears to be the intersection with the Blake-Gubler trail that heads southwest to Cottonwood Creek.
 There's a great camp spot adjacent.

-Snow bank navigation is the next task.
+In May, 2020, we had to navigate snow banks.
 We met a descending hiker that told us he turned around because one snow bank was too steep.
-We managed this snowbank by hiking below and around it, climbing back to identify the trail before it disappeared into another snow bank.
+We managed the snowbanks by hiking below and around them, climbing back to identify the trail before it disappeared into another snow bank.
 Tedious it was, but we made it through many steep patches of snow, through forest until we took a turn to the south at mile 5.7, elevation 9,900 feet where it was sunnier and the snow banks ended.
 They resumed again on the spur trail to the summit, as we followed a previous hiker's boot prints.
+No snow on trail on our July hike!

 Picture